MathsandDataNYU/web/content/seminar.md

 #### <a name='anna'></a> Anna Gilbert: Metric representations: Algorithms and Geometry

 Given a set of distances amongst points, determining what metric representation is most “consistent” with the input distances or the metric that best captures the relevant geometric features of the data is a key step in many machine learning algorithms.
 In this talk, we discuss a number of variants of this problem, from convex optimization problems with metric constraints to sparse metric repair.

+#### <a name='theodor'></a> Theodor Misiakiewicz: Learning sparse functions with SGD on neural networks in high-dimension

+Abstract: Major research activity has recently been devoted to understanding what function classes can be learned by SGD on neural networks.
+Two extreme parametrizations are relatively well understood: neural networks in the linear regime, and neural networks with no structural constraints.
+However, for the main parametrization of interest —non-linear but regular networks— no general characterization has yet been achieved.
+Such networks are known to go beyond linear learning and seem to exploit structure of the target functions in order to efficiently build their features.

+In this talk, we take a step in this direction by considering learning sparse functions (a function that depends on a latent low-dimensional subspace) with SGD on two-layer neural networks.
+We identify a structural property —small-leap staircase—  which allows for efficient learning in this setting, and provide evidence for its necessity and sufficiency.
+For small-leap staircases, SGD sequentially learns the sparse support, using low-degree monomials to reach higher-degree monomials.
+We characterize tightly the number of SGD steps to align to each new monomial, and show how a saddle-to-saddle dynamics emerges naturally in this setting.
+In particular, this work illustrates how non-linear training of neural networks can perform hierarchical learning and vastly outperform fixed-feature methods.

+This talk is based on joint works with Emmanuel Abbe, Enric Boix-Adsera, Hong Hu and Yue M. Lu.